-IoT controls our environments.
-That includes environments of each individual residence and individual office, as one of many areas that IoT controls.
+The IoT controls our environments.
+That includes environments of each individual residence and individual office, as one of many areas that the IoT controls.
 The collection of those environments is the city environment.

 Current city environment has following issues in many areas;

-For the issues as above, approach of smart city is to find solution and clues, making effective use of big data analysis, government and public open data.
+For the issues as above, approach of smart city is to find solution and clues, making effective use of big data analysis, open data from the government and private sectors.

-YRP UNL has conducted research and experimentation, applying outcome of research activities of IoT and various open data offered by ODPT
+YRP UNL has conducted research and experimentation, applying outcome of research activities of the IoT and various open data such as the one offered by Association for Open Data of Public Transportation (ODPT).

-Case Study 1: CPaaS.io (City Platform as a Service, integrated open)
+Case Study 1: City Platform as a Service, integrated open (CPaaS.io)

 CPaaS.io was a project to develop a software platform that can be used to solve urban issues that cities in the EU and Japan face today by mean of the IoT.
 The project started in July 2016 officially as an EU-Japan collaborative project.